johnspray74/ALAExample/README.md

 # ALAExample

 An example application of ALA (Abstraction Layered Architecture).
 Look at the diagram in the Application folder: *application diagram.pdf* also shown below.
-It describes a small desktop application (which, incidentally, displays data loaded from a device and saves it to a CSV file).
+It describes a small desktop application.

 ![Application diagram](Application/Application-diagram.png)

+An ALA diagram simply expresses user stories in terms of instances of domain abstraction (the boxes in teh diagram) wired together by their ports, which are programming paradigms implemented as interfaces.

+The yellow part of the diagram expresses the base UI layout.
+The Exit menu item coses the application.

 Then download and execute the solution in Visual Studio to see the diagram itself actually run (it uses a software simulation of a real device).